A man and woman lay in bed looking off to the side with breakfast on a tray sitting on the mattress..

 FAQ

 You might still have many questions about full vs. queen mattresses.
-After all, there’s a lot to consider!
+After all, there’s a lot to consider.
 Here you can get quick answers to your mattress questions.

 No, a full is not the same as a queen mattress.
-A full mattress that typically measures 53 by 75 inches is smaller than a queen that typically measures 60 by 80 inches.
-A queen mattress is seven inches wider and five inches taller than a full mattress.
+A full mattress is smaller than a queen bed, measuring 54-by-75 inches.
+In comparison, a queen measures 60-by-80 inches, making it both wider and longer.

-A full mattress can fit two adults who are comfortable sleeping close together.
+Yes, a full mattress can fit two adults who are comfortable sleeping close together.
 For most people, a full mattress is just enough room for two.

 You can tuck extra sheet fabric under your full mattress to make queen sheets fit, but elastic sheets won’t fit snugly, ruining your chances of getting a neat corner.